 Minor in Marine Sciences and Culture - American University of Beirut

-HFF has also offers scholarships for archaeology students and early career archaeologists that study or had studied at the Lebanese University in order to attend the Minor course (click here for details).
-The scholarships cover the university fees as well as a generous stipend so they would be able to focus on their studies.
+The HFF also offers scholarships for archaeology students and early career archaeologists that are currently enrolled or completed their studies at the Lebanese University in order to attend the Minor course (click here for details).
+The scholarships cover the university fees and provide students with a stipend.
 This opportunity grants Lebanese students the chance to learn about maritime archaeology as the subject is not included in any graduate or post-graduate curricula.
-To find out about current scholars supported by the HFF click here
+To find out about current scholars supported by the HFF click here.

-Despite recent challenges and closures due to the COVID-19 pandemic, HFF and AUB staff are working hand in hand to ensure the delivery of online lectures, along with ample reading material, and close virtual communication with students, in the hope of a successful completion for all.
+Despite recent challenges and closures due to the COVID-19 pandemic, HFF and AUB staff are working hand in hand to ensure the delivery of online lectures, along with ample reading material, and close virtual communication with students.

 For more information on the courses offered see below….

 MSCU 201 – Coastal and Marine Environments: Introductory Course

 Coastal environments and coastal systems provide a basis to explore human interaction with the sea in antiquity.
 This course explores how archaeologists go about investigating and recording these past activities, and introduces students to a multi-disciplinary approach that combines oceanography and archaeology to shed light on maritime history.